Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 Editor's Note: Cindy has submitted a number of Vacation Bible School crafts with a sea theme.
 Here is the link:

 My daughter brought home these adorable sea oriented crafts from VBS.
 One is a lifesaver made out of a swim noodle held together with red and white duct tape, with nylon string made out of red attached to the red parts of it.
+John 3:16 is written on it (not the verse, just the "John 3:16") and then the words "Jesus Saves".

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.